 10. Investing Your Money

-Investing is key to building wealth since it allows you to take advantage of the power of compounding interest.
+Investing is key to building wealth since it allows you to take advantage of the power of compounding returns.
 If you already have an emergency fund in place, the next step in freelance money managing is creating an investment portfolio.

 11. Taking Advantage of Resources